Experts warn you should never mix bleach and vinegar when cleaning – here's why

 'The acidic properties and chemical make-up of both bleach and vinegar can create a harmful chlorine gas and they should never be mixed together,' says Kathy Cohoon of Two Maids Cleaning.
 'The noxious gas can irritate lungs and potentially be fatal.'

 'When bleach and vinegar mix this creates chlorine gas and the fumes can be deadly,' adds Koch.
-'A good rule of thumb is to never mix bleach with anything (but water) and only use it on its own.'
+'A good rule of thumb is to never mix bleach with anything (but water) and only use it on its own,' which is also why you should never mix bleach and baking soda for cleaning, either.

-When separate, these two products are ideal to have in your cleaning arsenal.
+When separate, though, these two products, as well as vinegar, are ideal to have in your cleaning arsenal.

 What is bleach used for?